Inspecting 1000 KM of power lines for a Portuguese DSO in 30 days

 Collecting 1000 kilometers of power line data

-While the task of collecting 1000 kilometres of power line inspection data in a month seemed daunting at first, Hepta’s drone inspection teams were actually able to achieve it faster.
+While the task of collecting 1000 kilometres of power line inspection data in a month seemed daunting at first, Hepta’s drone inspection teams were able to achieve it faster.
 A big part of this was thanks to them getting familiar with the grid on-site and surveying the area before the flights.
 This allowed them to start with a fast tempo from the get-go.
 While the mountainous terrain offered variable obstacles, from transit times in the area to flight planning and conducting, they were able to achieve and surpass their goals for data collection.

 In the end, 1000km of overhead line RGB and infrared photos were collected on 6 lines in just 22 days.
-This resulted in an average of 55 kilometres of power line data gathered per day.
+This resulted in an average of 55 kilometres of power line data gathered daily.
 During those 22 days, the Hepta drone teams took a grand total of 52149 RGB and infrared photos of power lines and towers.

 Inspecting 1000 kilometres of power line data